5 myths about switching energy plans that are costing you money

 Like we mentioned, the transition from one provider to the other is a seamless process and the switch only takes place after you’ve received your next bill from your current retailer.
 This makes sure that any pending dues are paid off and you don’t owe your existing provider anything.
 Your new provider will then take over from the next billing cycle and you’ll start receiving the regular quarterly or monthly bills for that provider.

-If you had to go to every individual electricity retailer’s website to note their tariff plans and then punch the numbers into a calculator to figure out which one will save you , then yes, we agree, it would be really tough to compare energy retailers.
+If you had to go to every individual electricity retailer’s website to note their tariff plans and then punch the numbers into a calculator to figure out which one will save you, then yes, we agree, it would be really tough to compare energy retailers.
 Fortunately, that is not the case.
-All you need to do it enter your postcode into Mozo’s online energy comparison tool.Our calculator crunches the numbers instantly and gives you a ranked list of the potential savings you could make by switching to different energy providers in your area.
+Thanks to Mozo's energy comparison tool, you'll be able compare some of the available plans in your area with no calculation required!

 We realise this is subjective, but even if you only make a $50 saving by switching, that money is better off in your pocket than your energy provider’s bank account.
 According to our calculations, Victorians could save as much as $856 by switching from the least competitive electricity deal to the best offer on the market.
 And if you haven’t switched energy providers in a long time, then chances are you’ll find a plan that’s much cheaper than your current tariff.
 Given the really low amount of effort required to make the switch, we do think the savings will be worth it!